UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 ### What’s the difference

 Some key differences between aligners is in the way they index the genome, and in the a way they are equipped to handle mismatches and indels (insertions and deletions).
-Choosing an aligner can be a difficult decision with the differences often being quite subtle.
+Choosing an aligner can be a difficult decision with the differences often seeming quite subtle, but with significant impacts.
 Sometimes there is a best choice, other times there really isn’t.
 Make sure you’ve researched relatively thoroughly before deciding which to use.

 Here is a selection of commonly used aligners.